zryska/Edge-Data-Store-Docs/Beta2/SDS/Reading_Data_API.md

 Commas separated list of stream identifiers

 ``SdsJoinMode joinMode``
-Type of join, i.e. inner, outer, etc.
+Type of join, that is inner, outer, and so on.

 ``string startIndex``
 Index identifying the beginning of the series of events to return